LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-1/README.md

 });
 ```

+Whenever `myButton` is clicked, the console will log "You clicked my button!", followed by "I love you!", and then some other function called `releaseTheHounds` will execute.

 ##### 6. Insert a list item for each movie on the Watchlist

+Now that your buttons wired up and pushing new movies onto `model.watchlistItems`, the next step is to render those watchlist movies on the screen so the user can see them.

+Create a similar `forEach` loop to iterate over `model.watchlistItems` and append content to the `<ul>` inside the watchlist `<section>`.

+Once you've finished, you should start to see movies appearing on the watchlist whenever you click the buttons!
+You will probably notice some weird behavior, where the same movie shows up multiple times after a few clicks.
+You might also notice that the browse list is grwoing longer and longer!
+You will tackle that next.

 ##### 7. Clear out the old list elements before re-rendering

+You're seeing repeats of the same movies because each time `render` is executed, it re-renders *every* movie in the watchlist, not just the newly added movie.
+Similarly, the browse list is re-appending every single movie onto the DOM, even though they were already there.

+To fix this, simply add some code at the beginning of the function which clears both lists.
+Use jQuery's <a href="http://api.jquery.com/empty/" target="_blank">empty</a> function, which deletes all the child nodes of an element.

+You may think this is an inefficient way having the browser render stuff, and in fact, you are right.
+After all, why should we delete all 20 items from the browse list, only to re-add them an instant later?
+Fortunately, the operations we are doing here are small enough that the inefficiency won't lead to a drop in performance significant enough to hurt the user experience.
+And the benefit of this monolithic `render` function is that we don't have to worry about which particular event we are responding to (Did a response come back from the API?
+Did the user just click a button?
+Which button?).
+All we have to worry about is, given the current state of the model, this is what our view should look like.
+The mental simplicity that this system affords us will grow more and more valuable as our program grows in complexity.

 ### How to Submit